moopress/doc.builderplus/index.md

 **Note:** If you encounter a `style.css not found` error on trying to install the theme, that means that the package you uploaded is the incorrect package.
 Make sure that you're using the `medicalplus.zip` file from **inside the unzipped package** (*eg.* `<themeforest_unzipped_packaged>/medicalplus.zip`).

 ## Install Required Plugins
-MedicalPlus relies on a number of plugins to provide functionality.
+LawyerPlus relies on a number of plugins to provide functionality.
 In order to install the plugins associated with the theme:

  1. Navigate to `Appearance > Install Plugins` in the admin dashboard
  4. Check all the plugins in the list by clicking the top-left most checkbox in the table header.